mjebdev/harbour-quaycentral/README.md

 # QuayCentral
-A read-only GUI for the 1Password command-line tool on Sailfish OS.
+A mostly read-only GUI for the 1Password command-line tool on Sailfish OS.

-Version 0.9.2
+Version 0.9.3

 QuayCentral is an unofficial application and is in no way associated with 1Password or AgileBits, Inc.

-App icon by <a href="https://github.com/JSEHV">JSEHV</a>.
-Thanks for the contribution!
+Much-appreciated app icon contributed by <a href="https://github.com/JSEHV">JSEHV</a>.

-Please note: The GitHub / PayPal / Ko-Fi / Buy Me a Coffee links have been updated (as of Sept.
+A note on links in previous versions: The GitHub and donation links have been updated (as of Sept.
 23rd 2024) and won't work on versions 0.9.2 and earlier.
 See correct links below.
 Also, the email address in the About section of versions 0.5 and 0.5.1 (qc at mjbdev.net) is no longer active and that domain is no longer owned by myself.
-Please send any feedback to: feedback@mjeb.dev
+Please send any feedback to: <a href="mailto:feedback@mjeb.dev">feedback@mjeb.dev</a> - Thanks

 <h3>Requirements</h3>